 - Transfer the mousse to individual bowls and serve.
 Store in the fridge until ready to eat, up to five days.
 Keeps well in freezer for six months.

-Pair with whipped cream, cacao nibs, or caramel for garnish.
-Serves two.
+Pair with whipped cream, cacao nibs, strawberries, caramel or fresh mint for garnish.

 ABOUT THE AUTHOR

 Hi, I’m Whitney Aronoff, a Holistic Chef based in Laguna Beach, California.
 I graduated from Southern Methodist University with a degree in Communications, and went on to the health supportive culinary school, The Natural Gourmet Institute, in New York City.
 I work as a personal chef and teach cooking classes, with a focus on healthy, whole foods cooking.